 - The right to live in privacy.
 Entering your tenant’s unit repeatedly and without notice may be considered landlord harassment.

-Instances when Breaking a Lease is Legally Justified
+Instances when Breaking a Lease in Pennsylvania is Legally Justified

-As a landlord in Pennsylvania, you must not penalize your tenant for breaking their lease due to any of the following reasons:
+As a landlord in Pennsylvania, a landlord must not penalize their tenant for breaking their lease due to any of the following reasons:

 If there is an Early Termination Clause in Place

 - Pay a penalty fee, which is typically equivalent to the rent for two months.
-You may then use the funds to make the unit rent-ready, as well as run a marketing campaign to find a new tenant.
+A landlord may then use the funds to make the unit rent-ready and run a marketing campaign to find a new tenant.

 - Provide a 30 days notice.
-This should help you to find a replacement tenant.
+This should help the landlord to find a qualified replacement tenant.

 If the Tenant is Starting an Active Military Duty